CircleCI Xcode image release, update, and deprecation policy

 Beta image support

 We aim to make beta Xcode versions available on the macOS executor as soon as we can.
-This will allow developers to test their apps ahead of the next stable Xcode release.
+This allows developers to test their apps ahead of the next stable Xcode release.

-Unlike our stable images (which are frozen once released), once a new beta image is released it will overwrite the previous beta image until an RC/Stable image is released.
-At that point the image is frozen and no longer updated.
-If you are requesting an image using an Xcode version that is currently in beta, it will change when Apple releases a new Xcode beta with minimal notice.
+Unlike our stable images (which we freeze once released), when we release a new beta image it overwrites the previous beta image until we release an RC/Stable image.
+At that point we freeze the image and no longer update it.
+If you request an image using an Xcode version currently in beta, it changes when Apple releases a new Xcode beta with minimal notice.
 This can include breaking changes in Xcode and associated tooling which are beyond our control.
-We do not recommend using beta images for production pipelines.
+We do not recommend beta images for production pipelines.

-To read about our customer support policy regarding beta images, check out this support center article.
+To read about our customer support policy for beta images, check out this support center article.

 Xcode image releases

-We closely track and monitor Apple’s Xcode releases and always aim to release new images as quickly as possible.
-Typically we aim to support a new Xcode image within a couple of days, however note that this is not an SLA.
-We can not, and do not, provide an official SLA turnaround time for new Xcode images.
+We track and monitor Apple’s Xcode releases and aim to release new images as soon as possible.
+We typically aim to support a new Xcode image within a couple of days, but note that this is not an SLA.
+We do not provide an official SLA turnaround time for new Xcode images.

-New images are always announced on our changelog along with release notes, and will be added to the table of Xcode versions in the documentation.
+We always announce new images on our changelog along with release notes.
+We also add them to the table of Xcode Versions in the Documentation.

 macOS versions

-We aim to keep the macOS version aligned across our different macOS executors, however this may not always be the case.
+We aim to keep the macOS version aligned across our different macOS executors.
+Note that this may not always be the case.
 Check the Software Manifest file for the image for the most accurate information.

-When a new major version of macOS (ex: 26.0) is released, we will start to use this version after a minimum of two minor Xcode releases have passed.
+When Apple releases a new major version of macOS (ex: 27.0), we start to use this version after at least two minor Xcode releases have passed.

 Exceptions

 At any time, we reserve the right to work outside of the information in this document if the circumstances require.
-In the event that we are required to make an exception to the policy, we will aim to provide as much notice and clarity as possible.
-In these cases, an announcement will be posted on our Discuss forum, along with additional outreach, such as an email notice, where possible.
+When we need to make an exception to the policy, we aim to provide as much notice and clarity as possible.
+In these cases, we post an announcement on our Discuss forum, along with additional outreach, such as an email notice, where possible.